A Benchmark for Automatic Medical Consultation System: Frameworks, Tasks and Datasets: IMCS-21 as a New Benchmark

 \subsection{Diagnosis-oriented Dialogue Policy}

 \paragraph{Task formalization} ~ {Different from the above tasks, the DDP task is dynamic task that requires interaction with the \emph{patient simulator} $\mathcal{P}$.
-Under the premise of knowing the patient's explicit symptoms, the goal of the DDP task is to collect the patient's implicit symptoms and predict the disease, through a limited number of interactions with $\mathcal{P}$.
+Given the patient's explicit symptoms, the goal of the DDP task is to collect the patient's implicit symptoms and predict the disease, within a given maximum number of interactions with $\mathcal{P}$.

-In this paper, the patient simulator follows the design of \citep{wei2018task}.
+In this article, the patient simulator $\mathcal{P}$ follows the design of \citep{wei2018task}.
 It can be treated as a function, given the patient's id, and any symptom $s \in \mathcal{S}$ as input, $\mathcal{P}$ can output the patient's symptom label.
 An \emph{Unknown (UNK)} label will be returned if the symptom $s$ does not appear in the dialogue.

-More specifically, the agent asks $\mathcal{P}$ for one symptom at each step, and after getting a reply, asks the next symptom, repeating several turns, until the agent obtains enough information to make a disease diagnosis.}
+More specifically, the agent asks $\mathcal{P}$ for one symptom at each step, and after receiving a feedback, asks the next symptom, and repeating above for several turns, until the agent obtains enough information to make diagnosis.

+The patient simulator can be designed to be more practical, i.e., the input and output are both natural language texts.
+In this case, we need a language transmitter to generate the text that conveys the semantics of the action selected by the agent, and a language interpreter based on the proposed understanding framework to parse the patient's response.
+This situation is one of our future research directions, but it is beyond the scope of this article since our DDP task focuses on policy learning with structured data.